 Although the default size for the XVM label area should be sufficient for most XVM logical volume configurations, you can increase the XVM label area size by shrinking the volume header from the default value and increasing the XVM label area correspondingly.
 For example, the default options will give you 1024 blocks for the XVM label area and, usually, 3072 blocks for the volume header.
 The user data then starts at block 4096.
-If you set the number of volume header blocks to 2048 you can set the number of XVM label blocks to 2048.
-This will double the XVM label area, shrinking the volume header area from the default and leaving the user data starting at block 4096.
+If you set the number of volume header blocks to 2048 you can set the number of XVM label area, shrinking the volume header area from the default and leaving the user data starting at block 4096.